-1 Aligning the learning strategy with the people and business strategy 2 Creating a complementary, target operating model 3 Designing a diverse blend of learning curriculum 4 Investing in emerging technology solutions 5 Establishing learning analytics. ١.
-Nith th e world becoming more digital, we have witnessed the major effect that
+- Aligning the learning strategy with the people and business strategy - Creating a complementary, target operating model - Designing a diverse blend of learning curriculum - Investing in emerging technology solutions - Establishing learning analytics.

 With the world becoming more digital, we have witnessed the major effect that technology and connectivity has had on consumer behaviour and on the products, services and business models of our clients and KPMG itself.
 This is why digital and innovation has been a major focus area for all of our business functions in the transition towards digital leadership.
 We have set out on a journey to digitalise our service offerings and to transform our firm to be able to compete in a digital era.